findof1/Graph-QL-API-My-Sql-Docker/README.md

 ## Introduction

-This project is a Node.js application that serves as a GraphQL server interacting with a MySQL database.
+This project is a Node.js application, made by Findof, that serves as a GraphQL server interacting with a MySQL database.
 It provides a GraphQL API for querying and mutating data stored in the MySQL database.
 This project can be used for testing, for learning, or as a reference if you are building a GraphQL API.
 It utilizes technologies such as Node.js, GraphQL, and MySQL.

 ## Prerequisites